benjaminapetersen/js-lunch-and-learn/lessons/basics/lesson-5.2.2.constructors-and-classes.md

 Note as well that you can make helper methods/functions.
 Even though 'getClasses' may not be an exposed method, it might be very useful to you to have a function that will get the elements classList & .split(' ') it into an array (hint).

+And if you are REALLY struggling, here is your (cheat sheet)[http://youmightnotneedjquery.com/].